Tringale leads Scottish Open after equalling record

 Like Harding, Poulter was banned by the DP World Tour after his involvement with LIV Golf, but a hearing on Monday temporarily reinstated all players concerned.

-Scotland's Ewen Ferguson is one of eight players tied for seventh at three-under-par.
+Scotland's Ewen Ferguson is one of eight players tied for seventh at three under par.

-The field includes 14 of the top 15 players in the men's world rankings, but top-ranked Scottie Scheffler, who sits on three over, failed to keep pace.
+The field includes 14 of the top 15 players in the men's world rankings, but top-ranked Scottie Scheffler, who sits on three over with Robert MacIntyre, failed to keep pace.

-Jordan Spieth led briefly and was five-under-par through eight, but the American finished in a tie for 15th, entering the second round with Spain's Jon Rahm, who matched Spieth with a 68.
+Jordan Spieth led briefly and was five under par through eight, but the American finished in a tie for 15th, entering the second round with Spain's Jon Rahm, who matched Spieth with a 68.